Thrilling rides, family attractions and sports fun near Toronto

 Location: 475 Yonge Street, Toronto

-The Chelsea Hotel caters to families with a family fun zone complete with a teen lounge, kids’ centre, heated pool and Toronto's only indoor waterslide, the “Corkscrew”.
+Chelsea caters to families with a fun zone complete with a teen lounge, kids’ centre, heated pool and Toronto's only indoor waterslide, the “Corkscrew”.
 Underground paid parking is available.

 Location: 33 Gerrard Street West, Toronto